Jeroen221361/Tasks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Task
-about: Suggest a new feature or enhancement
+about: Suggest a new Task
-title: "[Feature] "
+title: "[Feature]"
-labels: enhancement
+labels: task
 assignees: your-username
 ---

 ## Summary
-Briefly describe the feature you'd like to see.
+Briefly describe the task.

-## Why is it needed?
+## Definition of Done.
+When is the task done? be clear and concise.
-Explain the problem this feature solves or the value it adds.
+- [ ] Describe acceptance criteria.

-## Proposed solution
+- [ ] Describe acceptance criteria.
-Describe how you think it should work.
+- [ ] Describe acceptance criteria.

 ## Additional context
 Add screenshots, links, or notes if needed.